 You will receive a document to confirm the registration of is complete and obtain the registration number.

 Don’t forget: In your declaration, you confirm everything to be true… if that’s not the case, you are doing a false declaration… and you are responsible for that.

-This article is written by one of our independent partners in Spain, Juan-Carlos, who is one of our Fiscal partner and Lawyer in Costa Blanca.
-Check his profile in our team section.
+This article is written by one of our independent partners in Spain, Juan Carlos, who is one of our Lawyer in the region of Alicante.
+Check his profile.